Travel & conservation company, since 1991

 Ethiopian transport ©Itay Chen

 Even more spectacular are the ruins at Gondar.
-Nestled in the foothills of the Simien Mountains, Gondar was the ancient capital of Ethiopia.
-Sometimes referred to as the ‘Camelot of Africa’, the city has an impressive royal enclosure of castles and palaces, all dating back to the 1600s.
+Nestled in the Simien Mountains’ foothills, Gondar was Ethiopia’s ancient capital.
+Sometimes referred to as the ‘Camelot of Africa’, the city has an impressive royal enclosure of castles and palaces dating back to the 1600s.
 Gondar is also home to the church of Debre Birhan Selassie, with its walls decorated with paintings of biblical scenes and its ceiling painted with beautiful winged angels.

 Following Jerusalem’s capture by Muslim forces in 1187, legend has it that a dream told Emperor Lalibela to recreate the splendours of Jerusalem in Ethiopia.

-We hiked from our hotel in Lalibela, at an altitude of 2,600 metres, to the 12th century Asheten Maryam monastery, which towers over the town at the height of 4,000 metres.
+We hiked from our hotel in Lalibela, at an altitude of 2,600 metres, to the 12th-century Asheten Maryam monastery, which towers over the town at a height of 4,000 metres.
 As we climbed through local villages, we were greeted with calls of “selamta” – meaning ‘welcome’ – and for much of the climb, we were accompanied by an old man wrapped in a ‘repurposed’ Ethiopian Airlines blanket, herding his donkey up the mountain.
-He derived great enjoyment from my husband’s red-faced huffing and puffing, and from time to time, he would place an arm around his shoulders and chuckle with delight as if to some private joke.
+He derived great enjoyment from my husband’s red-faced huffing and puffing; occasionally, he would place an arm around his shoulders and chuckle with delight as if to some private joke.

 Upon reaching the top, the views over Lalibela and the countryside were beautiful.
 The monastery was the first of the famous Lalibela churches to be started, though the last to be finished, and is still an active church today.
 About 20 tourists a day visit Asheten Maryam, mostly arriving by bus and scrambling the last short, rocky stretch to the monastery.
 Apparently, only one or two people per day are “foolish” enough to walk the five-hour round trip like us!